kevR27/Exam_AP/README.md

 ## UML Diagrams
 We have provided a folder with an UML diagram explaining the connections between the classes built which is important for the design of our program:
 - "Class Diagram.png" is an image representing the UML diagram created with **Visual Paradigm**.
-- "UML diagram.vpp" is the equivalent of .png of the UML diagram of all the classes but in _.vpp_ format.
+- "Class Diagram.vpp" is the equivalent of .png of the UML diagram of all the classes but in _.vpp_ format.

 ## Templates
 It is a folder which contains <ins>templates</ins> used to implement the file ***app.py*** to create an HTML web page.
 (User Interface)